 Admission to the Undergraduate Program.
-Admission into the School requires completion of 28 hours with a minimum graduation retention GPA of 2.50.
+Admission into the School requires completion of 28 hours with a minimum graduation retention GPA of 2.75.
 Enrollment in all upper-division SMSC courses except MC 3173 and MC 4253 requires admission into the School, a passing score on the SMSC language proficiency exam, and a minimum grade of "C" in MC 2003 and MC 2023.
-The ability to type a minimum of 30 words per minute and either a computer course or computer literacy is also required for enrollment in all writing courses beginning with MC 2003.